evozonjs/javascript/README.md

 ## Variables

   <a name="variables--const"></a><a name="13.1"></a>
   - [13.1](#variables--const) Always use `const` to declare variables.
 Not doing so will result in global variables.
 We want to avoid polluting the global namespace.
 Captain Planet warned us of that.
+If you need a primitive that will change its value, use `let`.

     ```javascript
     // bad
     superPower = new SuperPower();
+    // bad
+    var primitiveValue = 0;

     // good
     const superPower = new SuperPower();
+    // good
+    let primitiveValue = 0;
     ```

   <a name="variables--one-const"></a><a name="13.2"></a>